nuejs/nue/packages/nuekit/README.md

 </a>

 ### What is Nue?
 Nue is a web framework for UX developers.
-What used to take a separate designer, React engineer, and an absurd amount of JavaScript can now be done by a UX developer and a small amount of CSS.
+What used to take a React specialist, and an absurd amount of JavaScript can now be done by a UX developer and a small amount of CSS.

 [Learn how it works](https://nuejs.org/docs/)